-The Department of Art and Art History offers B.A. degrees in Art History, Graphic Design and Studio Art, the B.A. or B.S. degree in Art Education, and the B.F.A. in Studio Art.
-The department provides challenging, professional-level undergraduate course work for talented, motivated young artists.
+The program in Art offers the B.A. and B.F.
+A. degrees in Studio Art and Graphic Design.
+The program provides challenging, professional-level undergraduate course work for talented, motivated young artists.
 Students develop their skills and concepts, and in conjunction with the college curriculum, are further prepared to demonstrate the vital relationships between art and culture, art and emotion, and art and history.
+These programs provide appropriate preparation for graduate school and for entry into the job market.